If a Truck Strikes Two Vehicles in Succession, Is It Two Accidents?

 Can a Car Accident Cause Scoliosis?

-Scoliosis is the curvature of the spinal cord and it can be exacerbated by a car accident.
+Scoliosis is the curvature of the spinal column and it can be exacerbated by a car accident.
 While the spinal cord is typically straight, a bent or curved spine can lead to issues like back pain.
 If a negligent driver causes or exacerbates your scoliosis, you may be entitled to recover damages.

 Although some studies suggest that scoliosis can be caused by trauma, the majority of scoliosis cases have no known cause.
 The important thing to remember after a car accident in Georgia is that a pre-existing diagnosis of scoliosis will not bar a personal injury claim after a car accident.
 This is because Georgia law allows a person to recover when a pre-existing condition is made worse or aggravated by trauma.